aerospike-community/aerospike-graphite/README.md

 This script is included with the **aerospike-tools** package which is bundled with the Aerospike server package and is installed into`/opt/aerospike/bin/asgraphite`.

+**1.7 preview**

+* Rewrote core metrics parsing, inline with current [collectd](https://github.com/aerospike/aerospike-collectd) implementation
+* **CLI CHANGE**: XDR DR metrics `-x` is now a flag.
+Discovery will be performed and all metrics shipped.
+No longer need to specify individual DCs.
+* **BREAKING CHANGE**: Histogram dump `-hi` now only works on ASD 4.2+.
+To get histograms on earlier server versions, please use the 1.6.X releases of Aerospike-Graphite.

 # Install
 ```bash
 sudo pip install -r requirements.txt